 What are essential oils?

-Essential oils are volatile oily substances that are extracted by various ways from plants.
+Essential oils are volatile oily substances that are extracted in various ways from plants.
 The compounds contained in essential oils are fat soluble and are very compatible with body tissue.
 They can be used externally and in some cases internally as well.
 Although essential oils are mostly known for use in aromatherapy for affecting moods and alleviating tension and stress, they are also used to help the body heal itself for many conditions such as sinusitis, bronchitis, allergies, pain, hypertension, menopause symptoms, cancer, and more.

 How do you store essential oils?

-Keep oils stored in dark colored glass bottles (not plastic) in a cool, dry place tightly closed.
+Keep oils stored in dark-colored glass bottles (not plastic) in a cool, dry place tightly closed.